adelphinsucasa/adelphinsucasa/README.md

 <li>Collaborative coding on Github</li>
 </ul>

-Now I am completing a **full-stac web programming** course at Microverse, which is a remote software development program that uses pair programming and project building to teach development.
+Now I am completing a **Full-Stack Developer** course at Microverse, which is a remote software development program that uses pair programming and project building to teach development.
 Don't hesitate to improve your skills with us 👉 <a href="https://www.microverse.org/?grsf=39y755" target="_blank">MICROVERSE</a>

 I worked in 2 big companies, Coca Cola, and a supermarket chain as a programmer and finally as a TIC manager for 15 years and also as a professor of computer science at the same university where I studied.
 I was able to learn to work in a team, listen to partners or students and understand their points of view, teach people and do hard research to solve complex projects like ERP, HHRR, Point of Sales, and Accounting.